mmwyl/ai-dev-tasks/process-task-list.md

    - Mark the **parent task** `[x]` once **all** its subtasks are `[x]`.
 3. Add newly discovered tasks.
 4. Keep "Relevant Files" accurate and up to date.
-5. Before starting work, check which sub‑task is next.
+5. Before starting work, detect the project's primary language(s) and tooling and adapt commands accordingly.
+Then check which sub‑task is next.
 6. After implementing a sub‑task, update the file and then pause for user approval.